raspberrypilearning/count-the-creatures/en/step_3.md

 --- task ---

-Test your code still works by clicking the `green flag`{:class="block3events"} and holding up the paper in front of the camera.
+To test that your code still works, click on the green flag and hold up the paper in front of the camera.

 --- /task ---